Tenement law: compulsory owners’ associations

 Progress so far

-We have carried out a detailed data capture exercise in relation to property management burdens in approximately 350 title deeds.
-This is with a view to giving us an indication of the types of clauses that govern the management of multi-owner properties across the country.
-The anonymised deeds cover a wide range of building types, ages and geographic locations.
+From late 2022 to the summer of 2023, we carried out a detailed data capture exercise in relation to title conditions regulating building maintenance and management in approximately 350 tenement title deeds.
+This research provided us with an indication of the types of maintenance arrangements currently in place in multi-owner properties across the country.
+The anonymised deeds covered a wide range of building types, ages and geographic locations.
+The findings of this research were included as an Appendix to the Discussion Paper.

 Contact